Khadija Baker: Education

-Born in Amûdê, Rojava, Baker moved to Montreal in 2001 and has MFA Open Media degree in fine arts from Concordia University.
+Born in Amûdê, Rojava, Baker grew up in a small town near the Syria/Iraq border.
+She received a Master's in Interior Design from Damascus University in 1999.
+She moved to Montreal in 2001 and holds a BFA in Studio Arts and an MFA Open Media degree in fine arts from Concordia Universityand in 2023, she finished her research creation PhD in Humanities, based in the Centre for Interdisciplinary Studies in Society and Culture (CISSC).

 Career

-Her work combines sculpture, sound, textiles, and video and is inspired by her lived experience of trauma and forced displacement.
-Baker uses art to critique the treatment of Kurds in Syria.
+Baker's work combines sculpture, sound, textiles, and video and is inspired by her lived experience of trauma and forced displacement.
+She frequently makes use of her body as a way to encourage intimacy with her audience, such as her performance My Little Voice Can't Lie where members of the public are encouraged to touch her hair to access speakers woven into it.
+Baker also uses her art to critique the treatment of Kurds in Syria.

 She has won funding awards from the Conseil des arts et des lettres du Québec and the Canada Council for the Arts.

 She has exhibited locally and international including her 2009 Coffin Nest exhibition in Damascus about Iraq's mass graves, at the 18th Biennale of Sydney in 2012, as well as in Amsterdam, Beirut, Berlin, London, Los Angeles, Marseille, Montreal, New York City, Paris, Rome, San Francisco, Seoul, and Tokyo.